Connecting live races to club races

 Disconnect is the exact opposite operation.
 MyPigeons opens the club race, finds every arrival you contributed, and removes them.
 It then either drops you from the fancier list (if you only had pigeons in this one flight) or subtracts the pigeons you took back, leaving anything from a different flight in place.

-Your private flight is unlocked - the distance, the release time, and the liberation point go back to whatever they were before.
-The arrivals on your private flight are kept; they are simply marked as "not yet processed" again, ready to be connected somewhere else.
+Your private flight is unlocked again so you can connect it elsewhere.
+Be aware that MyPigeons does not keep a snapshot of how your flight looked before the connection - values the club race took over, such as the distance, the release time, and the liberation point, are not automatically restored to their old values.
+Your arrivals themselves stay on the private flight; they are simply marked as "not yet processed" again, ready to be connected somewhere else.

 A small flag is flipped on your private flight to mark it as manually disconnected.
 This stops the autoconnect logic from grabbing the same flight again the next time it runs - you opted out on purpose, MyPigeons remembers that until you connect manually.